sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 The following is the list of unit test cases:
 * Verify cable-diagnostics CLI test commands.
 * Verify cable-diagnostics CLI show commands.
+* Verify cable-diagnostics for p2p and breakout interfaces
+* Verify failure scenarios for cable-diagnostics (transceiver not present, fiber not plugged in, transceiver not plugged in on peer, etc.)
+* Verify graceful exit when test/show is executed on an invalid interface (e.g., something out of range like Ethernet300)

 # 9 Internal Design Information
 There are no internal design changes relative to the cable-diagnostic support in SONiC.
 Design architecture